kr55/ssis-cataloger-docs/download.md

 **Visual Studio 2017/2019**

-1. Opem Visual Studio 2017 or 2019.
+1. Open Visual Studio 2017 or 2019.
 2. Click `Tools` menu item and click `Extension and Updates`.
 3. Under `Online` section, search for `SSIS Catalog Migration Wizard` and click `Download`.
-3. Once the download is done, restart Visual Studio and complete the installtion.
+3. Once the download is done, restart Visual Studio and complete the installation.
 4. Click on the Tools menu item.
 You will see the `SSIS Cataloger` option.
 Click it to launch.

 <img src="../media/VSMarketPlaceDownload.png" width="700">

 **Visual Studio 2022**

-1. Opem Visual Studio 2022.
+1. Open Visual Studio 2022.
 2. Click `Extensions` menu item and click `Manage Extensions`.
 3. Under `Online` section, search for `SSIS Catalog Migration Wizard` and click `Download`.
-3. Once the download is done, restart Visual Studio and complete the installtion.
+3. Once the download is done, restart Visual Studio and complete the installation.
 4. Click on the Tools menu item.
 You will see the `SSIS Cataloger` option.
 Click it to launch.

 <img src="../media/VSMarketPlaceDownload2022.png" width="700">